 - They also require additional personnel training with freeze point curve tables to make sure they are mixed in the correct concentrations for certain temperature ranges.
 During very cold temperatures, if the ratios are not right, they can actually create ice instead of preventing it.

-- Liquid anti-icers and liquid deicers can also be washed away by rainfall.
+- Liquid anti-icers can also be washed away by rainfall.
 Winter weather can be unpredictable and fluctuate above and below 32° F. When you receive a sleety mix of rain and snow, all of your efforts can be washed down the storm drain before they even have a chance to work.

 - When working with liquid anti-icers you have a much more narrow window of use between: timing, weather conditions, and differences between air and pavement temperatures.